KxSystems/docs/docs/basics/errors.md

 too many syms

-:   Kdb+ currently allows for about 1.4B interned symbols in the pool
+:   kdb+ currently allows for about 1.4B interned symbols in the pool
     and will exit with this error when this threshold is reached